nchlswhttkr/workers/README.md

 ![Link and Ezlo from The Legend of Zelda: The Minish Cap dashing forward](https://gamepedia.cursecdn.com/zelda_gamepedia_en/a/af/PegasusBootsTMC.png)

-My personal shortcut service.
+My personal shortcut service off Workers KV.
 For example, https://nicholas.cloud/goto/recursion redirects back here.

 Requests are redirected based on the links in a `shortcuts.json` file.
 The key for each shortcut must be **alphanumeric**.